renyi/pyarchey/README.rst

 args:

--d/--display     display ascii logos for all distributions -h/--help        help
+--display     display ascii logos for all distributions --help        help
--j/--json        output json of system info, nothing is printed to the screen -z/--zeroconfig  add ``.local`` to a hostname for zeroconfig to find IP address easier
+--json        output json of system info, nothing is printed to the screen --zeroconfig  add ``.local`` to a hostname for zeroconfig to find IP address easier

 ------
 To Do